MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 ---

 # Author events in [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt)
-> [!NOTE]
-> **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 This topic demonstrates how to author a Windows Runtime Component containing a runtime class representing a bank account, which raises an event when its balance goes into debit.
 It also demonstrates a Core App that consumes the bank account runtime class, calls a function to adjust the balance, and handles any events that result.

 > [!NOTE]
-> For info about the current availability of the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support, as well as C++/WinRT MSBuild properties and targets) see [Visual Studio support for C++/WinRT, and the VSIX](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-and-the-vsix).
+> For info about installing and using the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support, as well as C++/WinRT MSBuild properties and targets) see [Visual Studio support for C++/WinRT, and the VSIX](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-and-the-vsix).

 > [!IMPORTANT]
 > For essential concepts and terms that support your understanding of how to consume and author runtime classes with C++/WinRT, see [Consume APIs with C++/WinRT](consume-apis.md) and [Author APIs with C++/WinRT](author-apis.md).